jayhjkwon/spa-maso-sample/README.md

 ## Welcome
 I am a just lousy coder :)

-There is still a lot to fix, add, improve in the source code.
+There are still lots of code to fix, add, improve.

-Please feel free to improve the source code by forking and sending pull request.
+Please feel free to make the source code better by forking and sending pull request.